Drink Driving - Have You Been Caught?

 - A minimum 12 months driving ban or minimum 3 year ban if you have a previous relevant drink driving conviction within the past 10 years

 - The possibility of a short spell in prison (up to 6 months)

 - The possibility of receiving a community order (this can include: unpaid work, curfew and/or supervision orders)

 - Your car insurance premiums will usually be higher once you get your driving licence back for a minimum period of 5 years after a drink driving related conviction

 - A drink driving (DR10) driving licence endorsement that will remain on your driving licence for a period of 11 years from the date of conviction

 - The possibility of losing your job and all the financial worries and difficulties resulting from a loss of income

 - Increased difficulty in finding employment as a result of having a criminal conviction for drinking and driving

 - Your lifestyle could change drastically, you will lose the independence and freedom that being allowed to legally drive a motor vehicle can provide

 - You may find you have difficulty travelling to certain foreign countries and obtaining a visa.
 The United States is notoriously strict when considering certain criminal convictions.
-You can find more information on travelling to the USA and obtaining a visa after a drink driving conviction here
+(More information on travelling to the USA on a visa or esta after a drink driving conviction)

 These are just some of the possible consequences a person can expect when they are convicted of a drink driving offence.
 The penalties are severe!

 Is it really worth the risk?